Bertram Allen (equestrian): Professional career

 Allen was successful early on the senior international level.
 At age 18 he won the opening speed round of the 2014 World Equestrian Games in Normandy, finishing seventh overall.
 Allen finished third overall at the World Cup Jumping Finals in Las Vegas; both were on Molly Malone V. He won the 2014 Dublin Grand Prix on Molly Malone V, and was a member of the Irish Nations Cup team at Dublin (on Romanov) which won the Aga Khan Trophy.
 Allen is also the youngest rider to win a 5* Grand Prix on the Global Champions Tour, in Paris in 2015.

-Allen was not chosen for the 2016 Olympic Games in Rio de Janeiro, despite winning the Irish individual spot; Greg Broderick and MHS Going Global were selected instead.
-Broderick was ranked 252nd in the world, and Allen was ranked in the top ten.
-Allen had top placings throughout the year, however, including 5* competitions in Mexico City, Madrid, Hamburg, Hong Kong and Paris.
+Allen was not chosen for the 2016 Olympic Games in Rio de Janeiro.
+At the 2015 London International Horse Show, Allen was disqualified due to the "blood rule" when he drew blood from excessive use of spurs.

 He was on the gold medal-winning Irish team at the 2017 European Championships with Hector van d'Abdijhoeve, despite a fall during the competition.
 Allen won the 5* Grand Prix in St. Gallen on Hector van d'Abdijhoeve, in addition to 5* wins in Doha, Mexico City, Hamburg, Helsinki, Olympia London Olympia and at the Dutch Masters.
-He continued competing at a high level in 2018, riding for the Global Champions League team Valkenswaard United (which finished second in the league playoffs).
+In 2018, he rode for the Global Champions League team Valkenswaard United, placing second in the league playoffs.
 Allen purchased Harley vd Bisschop (a stallion formerly ridden by Nicola Philippaerts) in October of that year, selling Hector van d'Abdijhoeve ro Denis Lynch in January 2019.
 He and GK Caspar won the World Cup Qualifier at the Royal Agricultural Winter Fair in Toronto, and had several wins in 2020 before the season was halted due to the COVID-19 pandemic.

-That year, Allen's horses included GK Casper, Lafayette Van Overis, Harley vd Bisschop, Gun Powder, Quiet Easy 4, Go To Fortuna and Pacino Amerio.
+In 2024, he was selected as Ireland's travelling reserve for the 2024 Paris Olympic Games.
+A week before the games, Allen had to rescind his place after his mount, Pacino Amiro sustained a minor injury.